0x4139/dockerJava7/Readme.md

-# Debian Java7 docker image
+# Ubuntu Java7 docker image

-Oracle java7 jre u76 in a docker container based on the lightweight debian image
+Oracle java7 jre u76 in a docker container based on the lightweight ubuntu image

 ## Usage